aimat-lab/graph_attention_student/README.rst

 It is possible to list, show and execute all the computational experiments using a command line interface CLI.

-*DISCLAIMER.* Most of the experiments have a long runtime, ranging from ~2hrs to ~2days.
+    *NOTE* Most of the experiments have a long runtime, ranging from ~2hrs to ~2days.
     Furthermore, all of the experiments which do model training are currently configured to run on a GPU and might crash if the GPU can either not be detected or does not have enough VRAM.
+This setting can be changed in the corresponding experiment scripts

 All the available experiments can be listed like this: